-While the Central Council Library collects material on bells and ringing, it is not just an archive but a working collection.
-It is intended to be available not only to the serious researcher but also to the casual enquirer who wishes to find out something about some aspect of ringing.
+The Library aims to provide a comprehensive, up-to-date source of information on bells and ringing, with particular emphasis on bells hung for full circle ringing and change-ringing in the ‘English’ tradition.
+It is not just an archive but a working collection, which is available not only to the serious researcher but also to the casual enquirer who wishes to find out something about some aspect of ringing.

 Enquiries can be made to the Library Steward, Alan Glover, as follows:

-The Central Council library is very comprehensive on church bells and change ringing and it is the intention to maintain that status.
-Thus efforts are made to obtain a copy of any relevant book that is published, either by donation or purchase.
+The Library is very comprehensive on church bells and change ringing and it is the intention to maintain that status.
+Thus efforts are made to obtain a copy, either by donation or purchase, of any relevant book that is published.
 Efforts are also made to obtain any earlier books, or editions of books, that the library does not hold.

 It is also our aim to hold complete sets of annual reports for ringing associations, and great strides have been made in recent years, not only in filling gaps but also with binding up runs of these in order to conserve them.
 Newsletters too are of interest, but our collection is not as good as it might be.

-The library holds duplicates of a number of books, but at present there is no policy of disposal.
-If a donation was offered to the library of books of which we have more than one copy then this would be declined with thanks unless the copy offered had unusual characteristics, perhaps out of a notable collection or maybe a proof copy.
+The library holds duplicates of a number of books.
+If a donation were offered to the library of books of which we have more than one copy then this would be declined with thanks unless the copy offered had unusual characteristics, perhaps out of a notable collection or maybe a proof copy.
 Otherwise we would suggest that the book would be better placed in the local association library.
 If it is decided to dispose of it otherwise, advice can be given on this.

-The library also holds a collection of ephemera – material that is not designed to be kept but is nonetheless very interesting, such as broadsheets, peal cards, etc. Clearly there is a mass of such material and what is kept in the library is very selective, so if you wish to donate similar material to the library, please check with the librarian first to see if it is appropriate.
+The library also holds a collection of ephemera – material that is not designed to be kept but is nonetheless very interesting, such as broadsheets, peal cards, membership certificates, etc. There is also a fairly comprehensive collection of ringing badges.
+Clearly there is a mass of such material and what is kept in the library is very selective, so if you wish to donate similar material to the library, please check with the librarian first to see if it is appropriate.
 Space is limited!